 The compensation committee remains responsible for reviewing and approving the corporate goals and objectives relevant to our chief executive officer's compensation and evaluating our chief executive officer's performance in light of those goals and objectives.
-Mr. Cantwell has served as our President and Chief Executive Officer since January 2015.
-Mr. Cantwell's compensation during fiscal 2017 was based upon his employment agreement and the other factors set forth above under "Components of Executive Compensation."
+Mr. Cantwell served as our President and Chief Executive Officer from January 1, 2015 until his retirement on April 5, 2019.
+Mr. Cantwell's compensation during fiscal 2018 was based upon his employment agreement and the other factors set forth above under "Components of Executive Compensation."